The Museum of Fine Arts, Houston

 The Glassell School of Art & The Brown Foundation, Inc. Plaza

-The new L-shaped building, constructed from a series of sandblasted, pre-cast concrete panels in a rhythm of verticals and slight angles.
+The L-shaped Glassell School of Art building is constructed from nearly 200 sandblasted, pre-cast concrete panels, alternating with panes of glass, in a rhythm of verticals and slight angles.

-Highlights of the New Glassell School of Art
+Highlights of the Glassell School of Art

 • A street-level café for students and the public